The Circles - Book Two - Chapter 6 - The Clerk

 "Take these wenches in now, boy.
 We will talk later."
 The guard winked as he reluctantly slid his hand from the slave's muscular bottom.

 "As Master wishes."
 The young man turned to the confused twins, who, in their country innocence, understand little of what had just transpired between the two men.
-"This way, please," he told the girls, his voice hard and bitter.
+"This way, please," he told them, his voice hard and bitter.
 Though his eyes were kept lowered, the gray orbs flashed with defiance and anger.
 "We are dirt under the masters' feet.
-Give them no trouble and you will be through here quickly, but if you balk at anything, you will soon feel their whips," he cautioned them in whispers as he directed the girls to two stools in front of a portable desk.
+Give them no trouble and you will be through here quickly, but if you balk at anything, you will soon feel their whips," he cautioned them in whispers as he directed them to two stools in front of a portable desk.
 Leaving them without another word, he joined the other slaves along the wall where he would wait until he was again called.

 Across the table from the twins sat a tall, thin, clean-shaven man.
 He was young in years, but the frown that was perpetually etched upon his face made him appear older.
 He seemed disinterested in what he was doing, which at that moment was chewing on the end of a quill pen.
 He had dark hair, light gray eyes and fair skin, signifying that somewhere in his ancestry there was the likelihood of Gondorian blood.